10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 • Luxury – La Vista: All rooms have views of Mount Fuji and outdoor spa baths!

-Cherry Blossoms along Lake Kawaguchi
+Cherry Blossom Corridor along Lake Kawaguchi

 We had just missed the cherry blossoms in Kawaguchiko by a few weeks, however my friend was there just in time to snap these incredible shots of Mount Fuji and the cherry blossoms along the northern shore of Lake Kawaguchi.